How often and when to send marketing emails

 - Mid-afternoon.
 By this, we mean the traditional end-of-workday for the 9-5 set.
 Checking personal messages might be the last thing they do before logging off.

 - Later evening.
 Evening hours are consumed by off-line engagements for many, whether it’s preparing and eating dinner or tending to family obligations.
-Yet a lot are multi-tasking, picking up their phones within the mix.
+Yet a lot of people are multi-tasking, picking up their phones within the mix.
 Reach these busy-bodies between 6 and 9 p.m.

 One extra note about early-morning emails.
 We’ve been asked if sending a message late the night before — say 10 p.m. — is just as good as grabbing attention with a 7 a.m. delivery.
 You can try.
 But know that you’re going to be further down in the inbox queue.